Outdoor Friendsgiving Table Decorating Ideas

 String Lights for outdoor dining

 Of course, if you’ve been around here for a while, you know that I’m a sucker for string lights.
-There is nothing quite so magical as twinkle lights.
+There is nothing quite so magical as a backdrop of twinkle lights.
+They are like year-round party decorations.

 We have been so pleased with these lights, and I have a full tutorial here if you’d like to hang some of your own.